 Network Disconnect / Reconnect

-If a network cable is temporarily unplugged, dependent on the time for which it remains unplugged and the settings used by the registry, the Node might or might not remain registered.
-When the Node comes back onto the network it SHOULD proceed as described in the ‘Error Conditions’ section below covering an inability to connect and timeouts.
+If a network cable is temporarily unplugged, dependent on the time for which it remains unplugged and the settings used by the registry, the Node may or may not have remained registered.
+When the Node comes back onto the network it should proceed as described in the ‘Error Conditions’ section below covering an inability to connect and timeouts.

 The following error conditions describe likely scenarios encountered by Nodes when interacting with a Registration API.
 It is expected that all Node implementations handle these in a sensible fashion as described below.

-400 (Bad Request) error indicates a client error which is likely to be the result of a validation failure identified by the Registration API.
-The same request MUST NOT be re-attempted without corrective action being taken first.
+A 400 error indicates a client error which is likely to be the result of a validation failure identified by the Registration API.
+The same request must not be re-attempted without corrective action being taken first.

-POST endpoint for various reasons, including the following cases.
-It is not expected that a Node will be able to automatically handle these errors and user intervention could be necessary.
+/resource POST endpoint for various reasons, including the following cases.
+It is not expected that a Node will be able to automatically handle these errors and user intervention may be required.